 In July 2014, Karunadasa was honored as a "Rising Star" at the 41st International Conference of Coordination Chemistry (ICCC) in Singapore.
 The award is given to those "who are already internationally recognizable figures even at this early-stage of their research career, who are actively pushing and making an impact in new and important domains in coordination chemistry, and have an exponential upward projectile in their research profile."

 Earlier this year, she received a National Science Foundation (NSF) CAREER award for her work, "Small-Molecule Capture and Ion Transport in Well-Defined Hybrid Materials."
 This five-year NSF award supports the early-career development of junior faculty so they can build a "firm foundation for a lifetime of integrated contributions to research and education."

 Before joining the Stanford Faculty in 2012, Karunadasa worked as a postdoctoral researcher with Harry Gray (a former GCEP investigator) at the California Institute of Technology conducting research on molecular catalysts for hydrocarbon oxidation.
 Prior to that, she was a postdoctoral researcher at the University of California–Berkeley and the Lawrence Berkeley National Laboratory.

 Karunadasa received her A.B. degree in chemistry from Princeton University and her Ph.D. in inorganic chemistry from the University of California–Berkeley.

 She took some time to answer a few questions for us:

-Please describe your GCEP research and how it could potentially lead to reductions in greenhouse gas emissions.
+Please describe your GCEP research and how it could potentially lead to significantly lower greenhouse gas emissions.